By Michael Holland –

 Be a life long learner and lead well!

-I strive read 30 to 40 books a year.
-Here is a list of the books I’ve read in 2020 on my personal blog, Instigating Men.
+Each year, I strive to read as many books as possible while also listening to Podcasts and reading articles that catch my eye.
+Here is a list of the books I’ve read in 2023 on my personal blog.